-Bearded dragons are commonly kept pet lizards, but their behavior can be more colorful than expected.
+Bearded dragons are commonly kept pet lizards, but their behavior can be a lot more colorful than you might expect.

-Bearded dragons (Pogona vitticeps) exhibit several behaviors in communication with others of their species, as well as people and perceived enemies.
+Several bearded dragon behaviors are simply ways of communicating with others of their species, as well as people and perceived enemies.

-Most of their behaviors are meant to convey messages of dominance, interest in a mate or emotional state, with others simply being a result of environmental factors.
+Most of their behaviors are meant to convey messages of dominance, interest in a mate or their emotional state.
+Others are the result of environmental factors.

 1. Puffed-Out Beard/Black Beard

 The scales on the beard can turn pitch black — in stark contrast to the usual lighter colors.
-The lizard may hold its mouth agape and puff up his body to add bigger effect to his threat display.
-This is a clear warning to any would-be foes to stay away or face the consequences.
+A bearded dragon may hold their mouth agape and puff up their body to add bigger effect to this threat display.
+It’s a clear warning to any would-be foes to stay away or face the consequences.

 However, a blackened beard can also signify that the lizard has something else on their mind.
 If in sight of a female, a male will blacken his beard and head bob to let her know he’s interested in mating with her.